risingwavelabs/risingwave-docs/docs/concepts/key-concepts.md

 ### Materialized views

 When the results of a view expression are stored in a database system, they are called materialized views.
 In RisingWave, the result of a materialized view is updated when a relevant event arrives in the system.
 When you query the result, it is returned instantly as the computation has already been completed when the data comes in.
-You need to use the [`CREATE MATERIALIZED VIEW`](/sql/commands/sql-create-mv.md) statement to create a materialized source.
+You need to use the [`CREATE MATERIALIZED VIEW`](/sql/commands/sql-create-mv.md) statement to create a materialized view.

 ### Indexes